This article outlines tips and guidelines for creating passwords for both PennKey and Wharton. Both accounts share the same password requirements.

 Wharton Password Guidelines

-Your Wharton password must not:
+Your Wharton password must meet differing requirements, depending on length:

 Tips for Creating a Password

-Ideally, your password should be easy for you to remember, but should not make sense to anyone else.
+Your password should be easy for you to remember, but should not make sense to anyone else.

 - Replace letters with numbers that look similar to make an easy to remember yet strong password.